 Award-winning brekky and lunch spot, Mrs Jones Cafe has your coffee cravings covered.
-For breakfast, they’re slinging goodies like buttermilk chicken waffles with sriracha aioli and maple syrup and nasi goreng with fried egg and crispy shallots.
-Come lunchtime you can fill up on tofu laksa with Denmark marron, buddha bowls with quinoa, spiced chickpeas and dukkah, and pastrami bagels, with pickles and cream cheese.
-The cabinet is stocked with goodies like banana bread, ginger bread and sandwiches, and everything can be grabbed to go.
+On their all day breakfast menu, they’re slinging goodies like Scotch pancakes with lemon curd and stewed strawberries, plus crowd favourites such as eggs benedict and a full English breakfast.
+Come lunchtime you can fill up on buddha bowls with quinoa, pulled pork burgers, and bangers and mash with pork and fennel sausages.
+The cabinet is stocked with goodies like sandwiches, banana bread and other sweet treats, and everything can be grabbed to go.

 The Lake House

 For relaxed long lunches, The Lake House doesn’t disappoint.
 Set on the banks of a lake, surrounded by trees and beautiful gardens, this multi-award-winning winery specialises in lavish platters designed for sharing.
-Kick off with wine and a cheese platter before tucking into the gourmet vineyard platter.
+Kick off with a wine tasting at the cellar door before tucking into the gourmet vineyard platter.
 Jam-packed with local produce, including Vinofood condiments that are small batch made on site, you likely won’t need dinner.
-Think Mt Barker smoked chicken, prawns, duck liver pate, Dellendale double cream brie, Vinofood beetroot and shiraz relish, house-baked bread and vegetable frittata.
+Think Mt Barker smoked chicken, prawns, antipasto, Dellendale double cream brie, Vinofood beetroot and shiraz relish, house-baked bread and vegetable frittata.
 Be sure to pick up a few cases of wine and some wine-infused preserves before leaving.
 If you want to take your platter to-go, you can order a takeaway picnic hamper for your day at the beach, or to have cosied up at your fireplace.

 Pepper & Salt

 With Silas Masih at the helm, expect a mashup of local-inspired cuisine with a traditional Fijian twist at Pepper & Salt.
 Open for lunch Thursday to Sunday and dinner on Fridays, the restaurant is situated on the grounds of the Forest Hill Winery, meaning you can enjoy cool climate wines with your food.
 Devour everything from spice aged eye-fillet, beef cheeks and smoked beetroot kitcheri roasted brussel sprouts to soda and fennel fried Moreton Bay bug.
 Apart from being highly recommended by locals and tourists alike, Pepper and Salt was recently highly ranked in TripAdvisor’s Travellers Choice Best Fine Dining Restaurant in all of Australia.

 Boston Brewing Co